sergueik/testng-dataproviders/README.md

 		parseSearchResult(search_keyword, expected_count);
 	}
 ```
-The data provider class would load all columns from Excel 2003, Excel 2007 or OpenOffice spreadsheet respectively and columns defined for JSON data provider
+The data provider class will load all columns from Excel 2003, Excel 2007 or OpenOffice spreadsheet respectively and columns defined for JSON data provider
 and run test method with every row of data.
 It is up to the test developer to make the test method consume the correct number and type or parameters as the columns
 in the spreadsheet.